Top Quality English Labradors

 To correct jumping and barking for attention, you can ignore your puppy (just for a moment) until they are sitting quietly, then, give lots of love and praise when you achieve the desired behavior.
 To discourage barking when all your dog wants is attention, walk out of the room and don't return until the puppy is quiet, reward puppy for waiting quietly.
 If a puppy tries to jump on you, fold your arms and turn your back to the dog (to ignore them), or, hold their paws (the dog will be in a standing position) and don't allow the dog to hop down until they are clearly uncomfortable.
 The dog will learn quickly not to jump up on you or else they will be held up in a standing position against their will.

-To prevent pulling or lunging ahead when healing on a leash, if the puppy walks ahead of you, simply say "whoops" then stop and don't move forward until the puppy is at your side, mark the good behavior with "yes" then you can move forward with "heal" or "lets go".
+To prevent pulling or lunging ahead when healing on a leash, if the puppy walks ahead of you, simply say "whoops" then stop and don't move forward until the puppy is at your side, mark the good behavior with "yes" then you can move forward with "heal" or "let's go".
 Luring with treats in your left hand is a good way to start teaching the puppy to walk and sit properly at your side.
 It's best to encourage good healing practices and discourage jumping on people as a puppy, soon enough, they will become a large dog.
+I have grown up to believe that consistency is key and every interaction an owner has with their dog, they are either "training" or "un-training".
+At any experience level, to train yourself how to appropriately ask a dog to walk on a loose leash socialize and behave, group obedience classes are highly recommended.

 These tips require consistency, time, and patience, however, will help set you up for a long happy life with a healthy good mannered dog.